topo-gps/topo-gps-manual/en/miscellaneous/new_device.rst

 New device
 ==========

-If you have obtained a new device, you can install Topo GPS for from the AppStore and or Google Play store.
+If you have obtained a new device, you can install Topo GPS for free from the AppStore or the Google Play store.
 Below we discuss the various possibilities.

 Apple -> Apple
 --------------